 Oktoberfest is not just a celebration of beer.
 It is a huge festival with lots of food, music, dancing, rides, and carnival booths.
 Each year millions of people from all over the world come to the fair.
 Oktoberfest celebrations and festivals are held around the world during this time.
 These festivals also celebrate the rich heritage of the German people.

-Origin of Oktoberfest Day:
+History and Origin of Oktoberfest Day:

 The very first Oktoberfest was held on October 12, 1810.
 It was held to commemorate the marriage of Crown Prince Ludwig (King Ludwig 1) to Princess Therese of Sachsen-Hildburghausen.
 The wedding took place on October 12th, and a great horse race (in celebration of the marriage) was held a few days later on October 17th.
 The marriage was celebrated annually, and came to be known as Oktoberfest.